MediciHouse07/Learning_Records/FM_05_statistics_110.md

 - disjoint, joint intervals
 - 2800 mins, poisson and exponential
 - interarrival times are iid expo(lambda)

+2022/07/09:

+3000<->End

+- negative binomial & geometric
+- convolution
+- list all the distributions
+- induction
+- MGF
+- to understand this part, MGF, convolution, negative binomial, geometric, posson and exponential
+- TBRT
+- 4700 mins, the property of gamma function
+- Gamma(a,lambda), what does the lambda mean

 ### Lecture 25 <br>
 2022/03/29: 💫 432/4814, suddenly want to back to basic stuffs <br>